Azure/PSRule.Rules.Azure/docs/features.md

 - Reliability
 - Security

-Rules automatically detect and analyzes Azure resources from IaC artifacts, such as Azure Resource Manager (ARM) templates.
+Rules automatically detect and analyze Azure resources from IaC artifacts, such as Azure Resource Manager (ARM) templates.

 PSRule for Azure supports two methods for analyzing Azure resources: